edwinsoftwaredev/ai-notebooks/mpi3d_latent_gen/README.md

 ### References
-- **Diederik P. Kingma and Max Welling (2019)** *Diederik P. Kingma and Max Welling (2019), “An Introduction to Variational Autoencoders”, Foundations and Trends R in Machine Learning: Vol. xx, No. xx, pp 1–18.
-DOI: 10.1561/XXXXXXXXX.*.
+- **Diederik P. Kingma and Max Welling (2019)** *“An Introduction to Variational Autoencoders”, Foundations and Trends® in Machine Learning: Vol. xx, No. xx, pp 1–18.
+DOI: 10.1561/XXXXXXXXX.*